 The paper should consist of three main sections: an introduction, body, and conclusion.
 The individual sections should not be labeled separately, but rather incorporated into a single, coherent paper.
-In the introduction you are expected to clearly and succinctly explain the general issue of why many believe that greenhouse gas emission controls are necessary and something about the current actions being taken worldwide.
+In the introduction you are expected to clearly and succinctly explain the background, which should at least address: why carbon dioxide and other greenhouse gases are increasing, why this is concerning to many people, and that in response to these concerns many government entities around the world have enacted legislation to reduce their emissions.
 In the introduction you should introduce your specific debatable topic (i.e., the issue or questions that you are going to discuss/debate in the body) and describe how it fits into the larger theme.
 The introduction should not be longer than one or two paragraphs.